Evy Poumpouras: Career

 Poumpouras worked in the insurance industry after college.
 She interned for U.S. representative Carolyn McCarthy who suggested she consider joining the Federal Bureau of Investigation or United States Secret Service (USSS).
 At the age of 23, Poumpouras spent five months training at the police academy of the New York City Police Department.
 In 2000, she then accepted an offer to join the USSS.
 Early into her career, she faced sexism from her colleagues.
 At the time, over 90 percent of special agents were males.
 Poumpouras passed the same physical requirements as her male counterparts.
 She worked for the USSS for twelve years during the Clinton, Bush, and Obama administrations.
 For her first eight years in the service, Poumpouras worked in the New York Field Office as a polygraph examiner and interrogator in the polygraph unit.
 She interviewed criminal offenders and suspects to gain intelligence.
 She was a first responder to the September 11 attacks, for which, she received a USSS Valor Award.
 After the attacks, she learned Arabic.
 Poumpouras later served as a special agent in the presidential protective division tasked with protecting president Barack Obama and first lady Michelle Obama.
 She left the USSS in 2012.

 After leaving USSS, Poumpouras earned a master's degree in journalism from the Columbia University Graduate School of Journalism.
 In 2020, Poumpouras authored the memoir, Becoming Bulletproof.
 She is a journalist and co-hosted the Bravo TV series, Spy Games.
 She is an adjunct professor of criminal justice and criminology at the City University of New York.

+Personal life

+Poumpouras is married to a fellow agent.
+In 2022, Pompouras gave birth to their first child, a daughter.
+In June 2026, they welcomed their second child.